Modern-Treasury/t_acccounts_generator/README.md

 }
 ```

-The system will automatically detect and test the new client against all test cases.
+The system will automatically test the new client when running test cases.

+## Workflow

+The test framework implements a two-step workflow that mimics real accounting processes:

+1. **Define the Chart of Accounts**: The LLM generates appropriate accounts for the business scenario
+2. **Generate Fund Flows**: Using the defined accounts, the LLM creates realistic transaction flows

+This approach ensures that fund flows reference valid accounts from the chart, creating more realistic and testable outputs.